ericyoc/quantum_computation_refresher_poc/README.md

 ## Refresher Description
 This refresher provides a comprehensive review on the fundamental concepts and principles of quantum computation.
 It covers a wide range of topics, from the mathematical foundations to the practical applications of quantum algorithms and circuits.
 The refresher aims to equip you with a solid understanding of quantum computing concepts and their implementation using popular quantum computing frameworks such as Cirq (Google).

-## Motivating Materials
+## Relevant Materials
-Quantum Computing Course - Math and Theory https://www.youtube.com/watch?v=tsbCSkvHhMo
+Quantum Computation and Theory [Youtube] https://www.youtube.com/watch?v=tsbCSkvHhMo

+Quantum Mechanices: Mathematical Basis [Youtube] https://www.youtube.com/playlist?list=PLdgVBOaXkb9Bv466YnyxslT4gIlSZdtjw

 ## Course Objectives
 By the end of this refresher, you will be able to: